 The Downtown Property PILOT is administered by the Center City Revenue Finance Corporation.

 To be eligible for a Downtown Property PILOT, the property must be located within the CBID boundaries.
-In rare cases, CCRFC may grant a PILOT to high-impact, multi-family projects outside of the CBID but within the Parkways.
+In rare cases, CCRFC may grant a PILOT to multi-family projects outside of the CBID but within the Parkways.

 Downtown Property PILOTs must pass a "but for" test: but for this incentive, would this property be able to be developed to the higher and better use while making the project financially viable.
 To determine this, DMC staff carefully scrutinizes financial documents that would be required by a bank or investor in order to evaluate the project.